EKaroune/The-Open-Archaeobotanist/_posts/2021-08-13-lw-guest-blog.md

 My papers with open science practices can be found here:

 * Wang, L. Y. and Marwick, B. (accepted in Aug 2021) A Bayesian networks approach to infer social changes in burials in northeastern Taiwan during the European colonization period.
-Journal of Archaeological Science, pre-print, data & code: https://osf.io/preprints/socarxiv/3vfea
+Journal of Archaeological Science, [pre-print, data & code](https://osf.io/preprints/socarxiv/3vfea).

 * Wang, L. Y. and Marwick, B. (2020) Ornaments as indicators of social changes resulting from indirect effects of colonialism in northeastern Taiwan.
-Archaeological Research in Asia 24. https://doi.org/10.1016/j.ara.2020.100226, pre-print, data & code: https://doi.org/10.31235/osf.io/z9p5k
+Archaeological Research in Asia 24. [https://doi.org/10.1016/j.ara.2020.100226](https://doi.org/10.1016/j.ara.2020.100226), [pre-print, data & code](https://doi.org/10.31235/osf.io/z9p5k).

 * Wang, L. Y. and Marwick, B. (2020) Standardization of ceramic shape: A case study from the Iron Age pottery from northeastern Taiwan.
-Journal of Archaeological Science: Reports 33. https://doi.org/10.1016/j.jasrep.2020.102554, pre-print, data & code: https://osf.io/preprints/socarxiv/q8hn9/
+Journal of Archaeological Science: Reports 33. [https://doi.org/10.1016/j.jasrep.2020.102554](https://doi.org/10.1016/j.jasrep.2020.102554), [pre-print, data & code](https://osf.io/preprints/socarxiv/q8hn9/)

 The paper I coauthored about teaching replication assignments can be found here:

 * Marwick, B., Wang, L. Y., Robinson, R., & Loiselle, H. (2019) How to use replication assignments for teaching integrity in empirical archaeology.
-Advances in Archaeological Practice, 8(1), 78-86. https://doi.org/10.1017/aap.2019.38, pre-print, data & code: https://osf.io/preprints/socarxiv/tsxbv/
+Advances in Archaeological Practice, 8(1), 78-86. [https://doi.org/10.1017/aap.2019.38](https://doi.org/10.1017/aap.2019.38), [pre-print, data & code](https://osf.io/preprints/socarxiv/tsxbv/).

 ## What is your biggest frustration at the moment in terms of the adoption of open science practices in archaeology?